Elzevir Ovid

-Three vols, 12mo, pp. [xxiv], 344; [16], 444, [6 (blank)]; [12], 420; woodcut ‘Solitaire’ device to title-pages, woodcut initials; slightly toned but a good copy in early eighteenth-century panelled red morocco gilt, covers later stamped with the crest of James Harris, first Earl of Malmesbury (BAB stamp 5), joints rubbed, headcaps chipped; front endpapers of vol. I with some pencil quotations from Ovid dated 4 August 1722.
+Three vols, 12mo, pp. [xxiv], 344; [16], 444, [6, blank]; [12], 420; woodcut ‘Solitaire’ device to title-pages, woodcut initials; slightly toned but a good copy in early eighteenth-century panelled red morocco gilt, covers later stamped with the crest of James Harris, 1st Earl of Malmesbury (BAB stamp 5), joints rubbed, headcaps chipped; front endpapers of vol. I with some pencil quotations from Ovid dated 4 August 1722.

 £500